Heavy Rainfall on the Western Gulf Coast; Severe Thunderstorms in the Southern Plains Friday

 Sunday

-South winds 15 to 25 knots.
+South winds around 5 knots veering northwest early in the afternoon.
 Mostly cloudy with a chance of rain showers.
-Waves 1 to 3 feet.
+Waves 1 foot or less.

 Additional Forecasts and Information